Chapel of Our Lady of the Miraculous Medal: Custodianship

 Catherine Labouré declared that it was in front of the tabernacle that the Blessed Virgin Mary prostrated herself in the nights of 18 and 19 July 1830 and that she was above it during the third apparition in December 1830.
 In 1850, an ivory crucifix was placed on top of this tabernacle.

-Marian pilgrimages
+Catholic Church

 The chapel, as a site of Marian apparition, is a Marian shrine and hence a site of Catholic pilgrimage.
+It can hold as many as 700 visitors.

 The wax effigy containing the bones of Louise de Marillac and the heart of Vincent de Paul, founders of the Daughters of Charity of Saint Vincent de Paul, are kept there.
 The incorrupt body of Catherine Labouré, member of the Daughters of Charity of Saint Vincent de Paul and famous Marian visionary, also lies in a glass coffin at the side altar of the chapel.